Configure a Data Preparation Process

 Column Selection: Raw field to apply transformation from

-Destination Field: Required only when creating cascading transformation.
+Destination Field: Required only when creating a cascading transformation.
 Otherwise, leave this empty.

 Value: This field is displayed if you choose certain transformations, such as or .